keatonm-20/monitoring-in-azure/README.md

-# Azure Monitoring & Logging with Azure Monitor and Log Analytics
+# Monitoring & Logging with Azure Monitor and Log Analytics

 ## 🚀 Skills Demonstrated (Overview)
 - Collecting and analyzing metrics, logs, and diagnostic data